Loyola Marymount puts home win streak on the line against Southern - WTOP News

 Los Angeles; Friday, 10 p.m.
 EST

-BOTTOM LINE: Loyola Marymount hosts Southern trying to prolong its four-game home winning streak.
+BOTTOM LINE: Loyola Marymount hosts Southern looking to continue its four-game home winning streak.

-The Lions have gone 4-2 in home games.
-Loyola Marymount ranks seventh in the WCC with 25.4 defensive rebounds per game led by Jevon Porter averaging 5.9.
+The Lions have gone 4-2 at home.
+Loyola Marymount averages 70.2 points and has outscored opponents by 1.3 points per game.

-The Jaguars are 2-5 on the road.
-Southern is second in the SWAC with 14.8 assists per game led by Tidjiane Dioumassi averaging 5.0.
+The Jaguars have gone 2-5 away from home.
+Southern averages 82.5 points and has outscored opponents by 12.3 points per game.

 Loyola Marymount is shooting 42.5% from the field this season, 0.5 percentage points lower than the 43.0% Southern allows to opponents.
-Southern averages 13.6 more points per game (82.5) than Loyola Marymount gives up to opponents (68.9).
+Southern averages 7.8 made 3-pointers per game this season, 0.3 more makes per game than Loyola Marymount allows.

-TOP PERFORMERS: Will Johnston is scoring 14.8 points per game with 2.9 rebounds and 3.5 assists for the Lions.
+TOP PERFORMERS: Will Johnston is shooting 38.8% and averaging 14.8 points for the Lions.

-Michael Jacobs is shooting 41.5% and averaging 11.1 points for the Jaguars.
+Jordan Johnson is shooting 36.6% from beyond the arc with 2.6 made 3-pointers per game for the Jaguars, while averaging 11.1 points and 1.5 steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.